Umberto di Giorgio: Biography

 After the end of the war, in 1919 he served in Albania, and after returning to Italy in 1920 he was admitted to attend the courses of the Army School of War in Turin, which ended in 1921.
 After serving as staff officer at the command of the Army Corps of Rome, he was promoted to lieutenant colonel on June 30, 1923.
 In 1926 he was assigned to the command of the Staff officer corps in Rome; after promotion to colonel on September 17, 1928, he was given command of the 8th Bersaglieri Regiment, which he held until September 1933, when he was assigned to the Inspectorate of motorized troops, where he remained until his promotion to brigadier general on January 1, 1937.
 On that date he was transferred, to the Ministry of War for special assignments and became deputy commander of the 3rd Cavalry Division Principe Amedeo Duca d'Aosta, stationed in Verona.
 He held this post until August 31, 1938, when he was assigned to the command of the Army Corps of Bolzano, for special assignments.

 After promotion to brigadier general on July 19, 1939, he served as judge at the Supreme Military Tribunal in Rome till the beginning of the Second World War, when he assumed command of the territorial defense of Rome, a post which he retained after promotion to lieutenant general on February 26, 1943.
 In August 1943 he also assumed command of the territorial Army Corps of Rome, replacing General Alberto Barbieri.

-After the Armistice of Cassibile and the German capture of Rome, Di Giorgio was captured by the Germans on the 28 September 1943 and imprisoned in Oflag 64/Z in Schokken, Poland.
+After the Armistice of Cassibile and the German capture of Rome, Di Giorgio was captured by the Germans on 28 September 1943 and imprisoned in Oflag 64/Z in Schokken, Poland.
 There he suffered a heart attack and died on November 30, 1943; he was buried in the cemetery next to the camp, after a ceremony that was also attended by the German officers of the prisoner-of-war camp.